 We would have never been able to carry all that extra luggage by ourselves, without even considering the more than possible problems with the Customs.

-When all those shipped records finally reached our houses (some 5 long, tantalizing weeks after we had returned home), we were the proud owners of 7 beer crates of pure black gold (vinyl, not raw oil).
+When all those shipped records finally reached our houses (some 5 long, tantalizing weeks later), we were the proud owners of 7 beer crates of pure black gold (vinyl, not raw oil).

 I still own and cherish the full content of my personal 1.5 crates.